Twopothead/LearnVerilog/README.md

 ## Installation

-Keras uses the following dependencies:
+We use the following dependencies:

-- numpy, scipy
-- yaml
+- iverilog :sudo apt-get install iverilog
+- gtkwave  :sudo apt-get install gtkwave
-- HDF5 and h5py (optional, required if you use model saving/loading functions)
+- Atom (optional, required if you need syntax highlighting)
-- Optional but recommended if you use CNNs: cuDNN.

 *When using the TensorFlow backend:*